RBAC Configuration

 Create RBAC Groups

-Administrators who have permission to manage groups can access the Groups page by clicking their user name in the top-right corner and selecting Accounts from the pop-up menu.
+Primary users can access the Groups page by clicking their user name in the top-right corner and selecting Accounts from the pop-up menu.

 The Users list is the default; click Groups to display the groups list.